bogu9821/BetterDaedalusExternals/README.md

 		list = list->next;
 	}

-	//you have to remember to call zCParser::SetReturn before every return of C++ the function par->SetReturn(static_cast<int>(oCLogTopic::zELogTopicStatus_Free));
+	//you have to remember to call zCParser::SetReturn before every return of a C++ function. par->SetReturn(static_cast<int>(oCLogTopic::zELogTopicStatus_Free));
 	return 0;
 };